Mausoleum of Shajar al-Durr: Contributions to Egyptian architecture

 Demonstrating continuity between Fatimid and Ayyubid architectural styles, both the madrasa and mosque emphasize Fatimid-derived exterior ornamentation.
-This included stucco keel-arches, which left "a lasting legacy" on Cairo and eventually became "a hallmark of Mamluk architecture".
+This included stucco keel-arches, glass mosaics, and carved stone, which left "a lasting legacy" on Cairo and eventually became "a hallmark of Mamluk architecture".
 One year after his death, in 1250, the remains of Sultan al-Salih were installed within his tomb.
 Her decision to build his tomb adjacent to the madrasa he commissioned became "an innovation that was followed in the endowed complexes of the Mamluks".
 This began a trend in Cairo in which the tomb of a patron would be attached to a religious or charitable complex that they had contributed to the city and is seen in the connection of the tomb and his madrasa.
+One such notable example within Cairo, Egypt being the Madrasa and Friday Mosque of Sultan Hassan that is considered to be a great example of these societally beneficial complexes.
 The Islamic architectural historian D. Fairchild Ruggles has argued that in doing this, Shajar al-Durr effectively changed the course of Egyptian architecture from then on.

+Overall, Shajar al-Durr was able to redefine what purpose a religious complex served in the wider context of the city.
+Post Shajar al-Durr influence meant that these structures exuded dynastical monumentality through their charitable roles within the community.
+Mausoleums and Madrasas were integrated, dynastical legitimacy presented itself within the urban architecture, and a lasting legacy for Malmuk patronage was established.

 The Mamluk Sultan Qalawun is sometimes credited for introducing golden glass mosaics to Egypt in the 1280s.
 While some accounts suggest that Qalawun had the mosaics installed in Shajar al-Durr's mausoleum, this is unconfirmed and the mosaics were most likely constructed under al-Durr's patronage.